unbit/uwsgi-docs/MasterFIFO.rst

 The FIFO is created in non-blocking modes and recreated by the master every time a client disconnects.

 You can override (or add) commands using the global array uwsgi_fifo_table via plugins or c hooks

+Only the uid running the master has write access to the fifo